-Tinder partners with D.C.
+Tinder signs deal with D.C.
 United The club has announced that it has partnered with Tinder, the dating mobile app, to create Swipe-Right-Night on Friday for its meeting with New York City FC (7 pm ET, UniMas).
 The organization is hoping to more personally connect with the hundreds of thousands of people in the Metro D.C. area that use the app.

-Wells Fargo sponsors D.C.
+Wells Fargo partners with D.C.
 United WASHINGTON – D.C.
 United and Wells Fargo are proud to announce a sponsorship agreement that will combine the best of both the soccer team’s and the national financial service company’s commitments to the community and to improving children’s lives through soccer.
 The collaboration is highlighted by Saves for United Soccer Club, a program that will turn the standout performances of Black-and-Red goalkeepers into benefits for the United Soccer Club program operated by the D.C.
 United Foundation.
 “We are thrilled to team up with Wells Fargo,” said D.C.
 United Chief Revenue Officer Mike Schoenbrun.
 “This is a fantastic collaboration that engages the club, our players, fans and the community.
 Thanks to Wells Fargo, the hundreds of children that participate in the United Soccer Club, the D.C.
 United Foundation’s signature program, will benefit from additional resources and an improved experience.”
 Beginning with the Black-and-Red’s upcoming match vs. Philadelphia on July 26 through the remainder of the 2015 season, Wells Fargo will donate $100 to United Soccer Club for every save made by a D.C.
 United goalkeeper.
 The number of saves will be tracked live on dcunited.com, with updated totals announced on the team’s Facebook, Instagram and Twitter accounts after each match.
 Wells Fargo will announce the final donation amount during a presentation at D.C.
 United’s final regular season home match on October 18 vs. the Chicago Fire.
 The proceeds from Saves for United Soccer Club will help fund equipment, transportation, food and drink costs.
 United Soccer Club enrolled close to 500 children in the program in the spring of 2015, teaching participants the importance of a healthy lifestyle through physical activity and proper nutrition, as well as life skills that are beneficial on and off the field.
 United Soccer Club employs the U.S. Soccer Foundation’s Soccer for Success curriculum.
 The program operates at 14 sites in and around Washington, D.C.
 “Wells Fargo is committed to improving lives and strengthening communities,” said Mike Golden, Wells Fargo President in Greater Washington, D.C.
 “Saves for United Soccer Club is an example of that commitment.
 This program will help children learn important life skills and create a healthy lifestyle.
 Wells Fargo is excited to join our customers, team members and D.C.
 United supporters as we cheer the Black-and-Red’s pursuit of a fifth MLS Cup.”
 As the official bank of Major League Soccer and presenting sponsor for the league’s annual MLS WORKS Community MVP Contest, Wells Fargo’s new sponsorship of D.C.
 United, its second MLS team deal, continues the company’s focus on developing relationships with soccer fans across the country.
 D.C.
 United boasts a pair of the top goalkeepers in Major League Soccer.
 In his sixth full season, Bill Hamid has an 8-4-4 record and leads Major League Soccer in saves percentage (.819) and goals against average (0.75) among qualified goalkeepers.
 He is tied for fifth in shutouts (6) and is eighth in saves (59).
 The 24-year-old from Annandale, Va., was the club’s first signing from the D.C.
 United Academy, and in 2014 he was named MLS Goalkeeper of the Year.
 Andrew Dykstra has a 2-3-1 record, 29 saves and is fifth in MLS in saves percentage (.763).
 About Soccer for SuccessSoccer for Success is the U.S. Soccer Foundation’s free afterschool program that uses soccer as a tool to address children’s health issues and juvenile delinquency, while promoting healthy lifestyles in urban underserved communities.

-Heineken signs deal with D.C.
+Heineken partners with D.C.
 United White Plains, N.Y., (November 12, 2014): Heineken today continued to mark their investment in the future of American soccer by announcing partnership agreements with seven Major League Soccer (MLS) clubs.
 Starting January 1, 2015, the premium beer brand will bring the Heineken experience to a variety of teams in cities across the country, including the Chicago Fire, Columbus Crew SC, D.C.
 United, Houston Dynamo, New York Red Bulls, New York City FC and Orlando City SC.

-Leidos partners with D.C.
+Leidos signs deal with D.C.
 United The Reston-based company's position as official sponsor of the Major League Soccer team, first reported last week by the Washington Post, is a big deal.
 It exposes thousands more inside and outside of the Washington area to a largely unfamiliar brand, even if the company itself has been around for 40 years.

-Korrio partners with D.C.
+Korrio sponsors D.C.
 United Related Articles One of the most egregious examples of the politicization of U.S. intelligence came to light Monday.
 Shares ISIS, the world’s largest coalition of bloodthirsty psychopaths, is really successful.
 Shares Rusty Humphries talks with Dinesh O'souza (D'souza) about his current incarceration, as well as St. Patty's Day.
 Shares Sen. Tom Cotton made a very trenchant point on Sunday in response to the endless criticism Team Obama and its friends in Iran – and elsewhere – have been heaping on him and 46 other senators.
 Shares By Kyle Shideler News media are reporting the Islamic State’s welcoming message to Boko Haram’s announcement of swearing loyalty to “caliph” Abubakr Al-Baghdadi.
 Shares If you are planning a trip to Seattle and want to eat at a nice restaurant, you might want to plan the trip now.
 Seattle's restaurants are closing at an alarming rate.
 Shares An older generation complaining that an emerging one will be the death of civilization as we know it is a cliché and constant as the North Star.
 However, based on some rather troubling data regarding today's millennials, it could turn out to be true this time.
 Shares Rusty Humphries talks with Suzanne Somers about "Dancing With The Stars."
 Shares What do women REALLY want?
 AND what's the Mayor of #Ferguson saying?
 Shares Sleep has an effect on our appetite, physical activity, metabolism and cues that tell us we are full.
 And a lack of it is enemy No. 1 to our waistlines.
 Shares By Lark Gould At the Travel Goods Showcase 2015 in Las Vegas, you would think the travelers among us are gearing up for their tenures as spies.
 Key must-haves with luggage items, carry-on packs, even wallets, were anti-theft protections, no-nonsense GPS technologies and luggage locks that only safe-crackers and TSA authorities can dislodge.
 Shares Roadsters never go out of style and the 2015 Mazda MX-5 Miata brand of roadster is a well-loved and fine-tuned machine.
 Shares Immediately after losing the 2012 presidential election, Republican pundits and consultants -- the very same ones who had laid out the losing strategy -- declared the GOP would need to embrace amnesty for illegal aliens in order to win over the Latino vote and assure future Republican victory.
 A look at recent history indicates their declaration was not only misguided but downright wrong.
 Shares Monica Crowley, Orson Scott Card, Jack Cashill and a 12-year-old conservative tearing up YouTube.
 Shares As tax day approaches, there are quite a few Americans who are dreading the thought of filing their tax returns.
 Shares By Kyle Shideler In response to the fact that Nigerian terror group Boko Haram has sworn allegiance to Islamic States, analysts have primarily seized on what benefit Boko Haram is expected to get out of it, and whether the Nigerian insurgency needed a "propaganda" boost, at a time when they are facing a coalition of African states seeking to roll back them back.
 Shares The late New York Times columnist William Safire once called Hillary Clinton "a congenital liar."
 Her press conference Tuesday about the Emailgate scandal illustrated how we can tell when she's lying: Her lips are moving.
 Shares John Hayword from Breitbart.com is Rusty's guest.
 Hillary Clinton's outrageous excuses and the never-ending hubris of John Kerry.
 Shares According to the New York Times, President Bush was too light to be included in the photo.
 Can you imagine if Barack Obama was omitted from a photo in a predominantly white crowd because the photographer decided he was "too dark?"
 Shares President Obama loves to talk about "your fair share," but have you ever heard him give a specific definition of what "your fair share" actually is?
 Shares